samuell/scicommander/README.md

 It allows executing shell commands with very minor modifications:

-1. Prepend your command with the `sciexec` command.
+1. Prepend your command with the `scicmd` command.
-2. Wrap definitions of input fiels in `{i:INPATH}` and output files in `{o:OUTPATH}` for output paths.
+2. Wrap definitions of input fields in `{i:INPATH}` and output files in `{o:OUTPATH}` for output paths.

 The benefits are multiple: